daniellaskinner/bankingApp/README.md

 Success: status 200
 ```
 {
   "status": 200,
   "success": true,
   "message": "Successfully added new account for: (client name)",
   "accountsData": []
 }
 ```

 Failure: status 500
 ```
 {
   "status": 500,
-    "success": false,
+  "success": false
   "message": "Unable to add new account for this client.",
   "accountsData": []
 }
 ```